Updated March 1, 2021

 Last session, the Texas Legislature approved two bills – HB 1694 and SB 932 – to address regulatory challenges for farmers and other people selling food directly to consumers at farmers’ markets.
 Unfortunately, a few local jurisdictions have failed to comply with the intent of the bill, limiting their applicability to farmers only and excluding all other people selling food at farmers’ markets.
 The local health departments’ legal arguments are extremely weak, and they are taking advantage of the fact that these very small businesses do not have the resources to bring suit to enforce the law.

-This bill would add a definition for “producer” to fix this problem, as well as add a provision to recompense farmers’ market vendors for their expense in bringing suit to enforce the law if necessary.
+The 2021 bill, HB 1652, by Representative Wilson, and SB 617, by Senator Kolkhorst, would add a definition for “producer” to fix this problem, as well as add a provision to recompense farmers’ market vendors for their expense in bringing suit to enforce the law if necessary.

 5. Improve Access to Locally Raised Eggs